loilo/livy/README.md

 ## Get Started

-Once you've installed the [`@livy/logger`](packages/logger/README.md#readme) package.
+You start by installing the [`@livy/logger`](packages/logger/README.md#readme) package.
 This package only contains the overall structure of the logger but no concrete logging functionality — those are installed separately as _components_.

 So now think about how your logging should go.
 Want to write errors to a log file?
 Install the [`@livy/file-handler`](packages/file-handler/README.md#readme) and set up your logger: